In the past several years, the banking industry in India has witnessed growth at a steady pace.

 Failure to do so can land the commercial facility in legal trouble and also make them lose their money transfer license.
-With tools such as SpringVerify, it is easy to ensure the candidate has the required professional license and clean work history.
+With pre employment screening tools such as SpringVerify, it is easy to ensure the candidate has the required professional license and clean work history.

 Customers rely heavily on banking facilities for their financial needs.
 That is why it is necessary to hire professionals who are knowledgeable, courteous, and problem-solvers by nature.
-A thorough employee background verification helps in understanding if a candidate will meet not just the expectations of the company but also of the customers.
+A thorough financial institution background check helps in understanding if a candidate will meet not just the expectations of the company but also of the customers.

 Multinational investment bank JP Morgan Chase & Co was fined USD 1.25 million in 2017 by The Financial Industries Regulation Authority (FINRA) for failing to conduct background checks on 8,600 of their employees, out of a total 35,000 associate employees.
 Reuters reported that they were not thoroughly screened before or after joining the bank.
 Imagine staff with criminal convictions handling highly sensitive financial data of the customers!

-Bank background verification is to make sure that the candidates are honest about their past employment, educational qualification and professional credentials.
-Some banks check credit history to know about their financial habits and patterns.
+Bank background check is to make sure that the candidates are honest about their past employment, educational qualification and professional credentials.
+Some banks conduct credit history background check to know about their financial habits and patterns.